This post may contain affiliate links. See my affiliate disclosure policy.

 What is Edamame?

 Edamame is an immature soybean traditionally eaten in Asia.
 You will most often find them in the freezer section of the grocery store in America.
 Let’s talk about why I love this easy, protein-packed healthy snack as well as how to make it.
-A young soybean provides 14 grams of protein per one cup which makes edamame a great snack recipe.
+A young soybean provides 14 grams of proteinย per one cup which makes edamame a great high-protein snack recipe.

 labeled ingredients for how to make edamame including water, edamame pods and sea salt.